jdwilson4/Intro-Data-Science/README.md

 - **Extra Credit** (+5%): Create a *well-organized* database of *all* R functions that you use throughout the semester.
 These include those mentioned in lectures, those introduced in homework, etc. Along with each function, give a brief description that details the use of the function.
 Also, organize these functions into categories according to their use.

 ###Schedule

+Overall, this course will be split into two main parts: (1) learning the basics of how to code in R and (2) performing data analysis on real case studies and examples using data science techniques in R.

 | Lecture | Topic | Assignment | Due Date |
 |:---: | :---  | :---:  | :---:  |
 | 1    | [Introduction - History of Data Science](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Lectures/Lecture%201%20Introduction.pdf) | [CA 1](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Assignments/Assignment1.pdf) | Thursday, 1/26|